albertz/commandergenius/readme.txt

 Quick guide to debug native code
 ================================

-The debugging of multi-threaded apps is not supported with NDK r4 or r4b, you'll need NDK r5b and Android 2.3 emulatir or device.
+The debugging of multi-threaded apps is not supported with NDK r4 or r4b, you'll need NDK r5b and Android 2.3 emulator or device.
 To debug your application add tag 'android:debuggable="true"' to 'application' element in AndroidManifest.xml, recmpile and reinstall your app, go to "project" dir and launch command
 	ndk-gdb --verbose --start --force